mxt2888/ideapad-1-15ALC7-opencore/README.md

 ## Notes

+## - IF U LAUNCH DISCORD WITH GPU ACCELERATION UR HACKINTOSH WILL LAG AND A REBOOT WILL BE REQUIRED TO RENDER THE HACKINTOSH SMOOTH AGAIN.
 - I do not take responsability for broken configs if u used any configurator (OCAT and such).
 - Boot Chime is enabled by default.
 - It is prefered to use macOS versions 15 and below for stability.